hagdere1/good-eats/sample-project-proposal-master/README.md

 Phase 3 adds organization to the edibles.
 Edibles belong to a list, which has its own `Index` view.
 Create JSON API for lists.
-Users can join a group, which can be found on the groups `Index` view and which has its `IndexItem` view Edibles can also now be tagged with multiple categories.
-Users can bring up edibles in a separate `SearchIndex` view by searching for their category tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every edible's content.
+Users can join a group, which can be found on the groups `Index` view and which has its `GroupIndexItem` view.
+Edibles can also now be tagged with multiple categories, liked, rated, and commented on.
+Users can bring up edibles in a separate `SearchIndex` view by searching for their category tags and have a recommendations `Index` view of edibles based on their preferences.
+Once the tag  search is implemented, I will extend the search to a fuzzy search through every edible's content.

 [Details][phase-three]